Outlook

 Introduction

-Outlook can be used to manage personal and shared mailboxes, calendars, and contacts and you'll mainly utilize it to interact with your Office 365 mailbox.
+Outlook can be used to manage personal and shared mailboxes, calendars, and contacts and you'll mainly utilize it to interact with your Microsoft 365 mailbox.

 Take a look at more Outlook training resources >>

-1. For UT Austin current and future employees (faculty and staff) who are not students, a mailbox will be created by an automated process.
+1. For all UT Austin current students and current and future faculty and staff, a mailbox will be created by an automated process.
 Automated mailbox creation also occurs for accounts marked with the mailbox entitlement (EML).

-2. For all others who are eligible for an Office 365 mailbox, a mailbox may be created manually by visiting the Office 365 Management web application.
+2. For all others who are eligible for a Microsoft 365 mailbox, a mailbox may be created manually by visiting the Office 365 Mailbox Management web application

 Automated mailbox creation occurs once daily.